telus/tds-core/guide/faq.md

 ## How is TDS versioned?

-TDS adheres to [Semantic Versioning](https://semver.org/) so that consumers have a predictable way of managing the dependency.
+As of March 2018, TDS switched to an individually version components and each TDS component is an npm package that adheres to [Semantic Versioning](https://semver.org/) to make it easier for consumers to manage upgrades across independent components.

 In short:

 * Major version changes denote breaking API changes such as renaming a component.
 * Minor version changes denote backwards compatible changes such as introducing a new prop to a component.
 * Patch changes denote bug fixes.

-While TDS is currently structured as a single package, we intend to separate each component into its own independently versioned package soon.
-We hope this will make it even easier to manage upgrades across independent components.

 Learn more by reading the [TELUS Design Platform roadmap](roadmap.md).